-Replace Faucets, Fittings or Valves From Before 2014.
+Replace Faucets, Fittings

-Even if marked 'lead-free,' faucets, fittings and valves sold before 2014 may contain higher levels of lead than the current tolerance of 0.25%.
+valves sold before 2014 may contain higher levels of lead than the current tolerance of 0.25%.
 It might be time to upgrade.

 Drink and Cook With Cold Water Only use cold water for drinking or cooking.
 Hot water can sit for long periods of time in a hot water heater and could contain dissolved metals.